-As a centre for international negotiations, Geneva attracts a large number of heads of State and Government, ministers, dignitaries and experts who come to exchange views, examine priorities and elaborate strategies.
-Such interaction and information sharing are important in the formulation of integrated, inclusive and innovative policies to address the inter-related dimensions of peace, security and development.
+As a centre for international negotiations, Geneva attracts a large number of Heads of State and Government, ministers, dignitaries and experts who meet in Geneva to negotiate, exchange views, examine priorities, elaborate strategies and shape the international agenda.
+Such interaction and information sharing are important in the formulation of integrated, inclusive and innovative policies to address the inter-related dimensions of peace, rights and well-being.

-In his capacity as the Secretary-General’s representative and in support of his efforts, the Director-General meets with high-level political representatives in order to promote the Organization’s priorities and share information.
-Through these exchanges and in facilitating contacts, he contributes to the wider multilateral efforts of the Organization.
+In his capacity as the Secretary-General’s representative, the Director-General meets with high-level political representatives in order to promote the Organization’s priorities and share information.
+Through these exchanges and by facilitating contacts, he contributes to the wider multilateral efforts of the Organization.

-Exchanges with partners are complemented by alignment of priorities and coordination of efforts across the wider United Nations system.
-Key forums for policy discussion and development are the Senior Management Group (SMG)
+These exchanges are complemented by the Director-General’s work to align priorities and coordinate efforts across the wider United Nations system.
+The Director-General contributes to the policy-setting processes within the Organization by participating in key forums for policy discussion and development such as the Senior Management Group

 (SMG) and the Executive Committee on Peace and Security (ECPS).